Torn Achilles Treatment Pathway

 Surgery to repair the Achilles tendon is usually performed as a Day Surgery procedure.
 The operation takes less than one hour.
 The recovery and rehabilitation will take many months.

-It takes 2 weeks for the skin stitches to heal and you will probably be in a plaster cast till then.
-Once you are supported in a suitable boot, with the foot held in a tip-toe posture, then you can (and should) walk.
-Crutches may still be useful, to help with balance.
-After a few weeks (4-6) the boot is adjusted little by little to allow the heel to come down.
-From ten weeks (approximately) the boot is no longer needed.
-Now the long process of building up the muscle and rehabilitating begins.
-This phase lasts for about 6 months.
+It takes 2 weeks for the skin stitches to heal with a plaster cast.
+Once supported in a suitable boot with the foot in tip-toe posture, you can and should walk (crutches may help with balance).
+After 4-6 weeks, the boot is gradually adjusted to allow the heel to come down.
+From approximately ten weeks, the boot is no longer needed.
+Then begins the long process of muscle building and rehabilitation, which lasts about 6 months.

-The skin scar from an Achilles tendon repair usually heals very well, becoming almost invisible with time.
-During the early weeks after surgery there is a risk of skin infection, so resting properly to begin with is important (to keep the swelling down and stop the wound stretching).
-Once the plaster is removed and the sutures have gone you may wish to use creams or ointments rich in Vitamin E. Special scar reducing adhesive dressings may be of benefit, especially if you are prone to broad or “keloid” scar formation.
+The skin scar usually heals very well, becoming almost invisible with time.
+During early weeks, there's a risk of skin infection, so proper rest is important to keep swelling down and prevent wound stretching.
+After plaster removal and suture removal, Vitamin E creams/ointments may be used.
+Special scar reducing adhesive dressings can help, especially for those prone to broad or 'keloid' scar formation.